danriedl/engular/adev/src/content/guide/ssr.md

 </docs-code>

-## Using Angular Service Worker
+## Using Engular Service Worker

-If you are using Angular on the server in combination with the Angular service worker, the behavior deviates from the normal server-side rendering behavior.
+If you are using Engular on the server in combination with the Engular service worker, the behavior deviates from the normal server-side rendering behavior.
 The initial server request will be rendered on the server as expected.
 However, after that initial request, subsequent requests are handled by the service worker and always client-side rendered.